Rinoahu/SwiftOrtho/README.md

 -y: threshold of alignment identity of pairwise sequences.

+-s: separator between taxa and sequence id.
+Default is |.

 \>: output file.
 It is a tabular text file that contains 4 columns in the following format:

         OT	A|a1	B|b1	1.33510402833